Rivolt32/Encryption-Program/README.md

     One for encrypting the text
     One for decrypting the text

-Ask the user what he whichs to do: Encrypt or decrypt
+Ask the user what he whichs to do: Encrypt or decrypt - Done

 Save informations in a text file